MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 <br>
 <br>
-## Sarah Sabotta, MSc student
+## Sarah Sabotta, HiWi
 <img align="left" src="https://mhm-lab.github.io/images/sarah_pic.png" width="150 px" style="padding: 10px"> <br>
-I am a master’s student in Neural and Behavioral Sciences and have an interdisciplinary background.
+I have finished my master’s study in Neural and Behavioral Sciences and have an interdisciplinary background.
 My neuroscientific research interests are in human cognitive and psychiatric research.
-In my master’s thesis, I incorporate kinship information into a normative modeling framework.
+In my master’s thesis, I incorporated kinship information into a normative modeling framework, which we are currently in the process of preparing for publication.
 Outside of academia, I am passionate about education, art, the environment, and kind people.
 [Sarah's email](mailto:)
 <br>
 <br>
 <br>